How to Improve Your Swimmer's Technique in 3 Easy Steps

 Here are some of the things elite swimmers do on a regular basis that could help you succeed:

-Setting both short term and long term goals is essential for elite swimmers.
+Setting both short and long-term swim goals is essential for elite swimmers.
 They know where they want to be in the future and they plan the steps necessary to achieve success.
 By setting smaller goals, they create an action plan with manageable steps so that they are never overwhelmed in the pursuit of excellence.